 La Juan D'Arienzo

 The 10-piece young orchestra revives the style of Juan D'Arienzo in a refreshing way.
 The arranger is Facundo Lázzari, grandson of Carlos Lázzari, who arranged for D'Arienzo himself.
-Website
+Website URL

 The orchestra was founded in Buenos Aires in XNUMX with the aim of authentically reviving the incomparable rhythmic style of "Rey del Compas" Juan D'Arienzo and bringing it closer to the next generation in a new guise.
 The highly talented young musicians exude an energy that creates enthusiasm.
 They bring a full, rousing sound to the stage that nobody can stay seated for.
 To listen - or a reason to learn to dance!

 From Argentina: Tango Bardo, El Cachivache, Cuarteto Mulenga, Orquesta Victoria, El Afronte, Leonel Capitano